-Reviewing technical issues, accessibility code compliance, and performance
+Reviewing technical issues, accessibility, and performance

 Identify technical issues and areas where the code wasn’t written with accessibility in mind, and identify high level performance issues, including an overall score of how your site is doing on high-level accessibility issues and an overview of key issues on top-level pages of your site.